Small cancellation rings are non-amenable: Construction of a free subalgebra

 \section{Construction of a free subalgebra}

-Let $\Sp^{\prime} \supseteq \Sp$ be some extension of the set of small pieces such that $\Sp^{\prime}$ is closed under taking subwords.
-In the same way as $\M$-measure defined with respect to $\Sp$, one can define $\M^{\prime}$-measure with respect to $\Sp^{\prime}$ and state Small Cancellation Axiom and Isolation Axiom with respect to $\M^{\prime}$-measure.
-If $\Rel$ satisfies these new axioms (still together with Compatibility Axiom), then the small cancellation theory for rings works with $\M^{\prime}$-measure as well as with $\M$-measure.
+Recall that the set of small pieces~$\Sp$ is closed under taking subwords.
+If $\Sp^{\prime} \supseteq \Sp$ is some extension of the set of small pieces such that $\Sp^{\prime}$ is closed under taking subwords, then in the same way as $\M$-measure defined with respect to $\Sp$, one can define $\M^{\prime}$-measure with respect to $\Sp^{\prime}$ and state Small Cancellation Axiom and Isolation Axiom with respect to $\M^{\prime}$-measure.
+If $\Rel$ satisfies these new axioms (still together with Compatibility Axiom), then the small cancellation theory for rings works with $\M^{\prime}$-measure as well as it works with $\M$-measure.
 In particular, Lemma~\ref{empty_chart_words} holds with $\M^{\prime}$-measure.